-In this new series, you’ll be hearing first hand from the Travel Republic team members who have ventured far and wide.
+In this series, you’ll be hearing first hand from the Travel Republic team members who have ventured far and wide.
 We hope you’ll find these interviews helpful, especially if you are thinking about visiting a certain destination or would like tips for specific attractions.

 Meet Michaela, our Accommodation Product Manager.
-She recently visited Orlando’s Discovery Cove, and gives us an insight into her experience.
+She visited Orlando’s Discovery Cove, and gives us an insight into her experience.

 Can you tell us about what Discovery Cove is?

 “Discovery Cove isn’t your typical Floridian theme park.
 The key to DC is relaxation, so it’s different to other Orlando parks that can be quite stressful!